Side view of a human brain showing the location of a closed brain injury.

 Certain occupations, especially those in construction, manufacturing, or transportation, carry a higher risk of head injuries.
 A fall from a ladder, being struck by a falling object, or a vehicle-related incident on a job site can all result in a closed brain injury.
 When an injury happens at work, the situation can become complicated, often involving workers’ compensation claims.
 Working through this process while trying to recover can be overwhelming.
 If you’ve been injured on the job, it’s important to understand your rights and the steps you need to take to protect your health and financial stability.
 Don’t hesitate to contact a legal professional for guidance.

-Spotting the Signs: Symptoms of a Closed Brain Injury
+Recognizing the Signs of a Closed Brain Injury

 After an accident, it’s easy to focus on visible injuries like cuts or broken bones.
 A closed brain injury, however, is an internal injury, and its symptoms aren’t always obvious right away.
 The signs can be subtle and may not appear for hours, days, or even weeks after the initial impact.
 This delay can make it difficult to connect the symptoms back to the accident, which is why awareness is so important for anyone involved in a car crash, a fall, or any other incident involving a blow to the head.